Does Homeowners Insurance Cover Bed Bugs?

 Does renters insurance cover bed bugs?

-Standard renters insurance policies generally won’t cover bed bugs but certain states may hold landlords liable for the extermination costs.
-Before moving in, research your state laws and talk to your landlord who is responsible for the cost of removing bed bugs.
+Renters insurance policies generally won’t cover bed bugs but certain states may hold landlords liable for the extermination costs.

 Is it illegal to sell a house with bed bugs?